thenumbernine/Tensor/README.md

 - get matrix-mul working for arbitrary tensors without expanding all internal storage optimizations.
 	- multiply as contraction of indexes
 	- for multiply and for permute, some way to extract the flags for symmetric/not on dif indexes
-	- so when i produce result types with some indexes moved/removed, i'll know when to expand symmetric into vec-of-vec
+	- so when i produce result types with some indexes moved/removed, i'll know when to expand symmetric into `_vec`-of-`_vec`
 	- more flexible multiplication ... it's basically outer then contract of lhs last and rhs first indexes ... though I could optimize to a outer+contract-N indexes
 	- for mul(A a, B b), this would be "expandStorage" on the last of A and first of B b, then "ReplaceScalar" the nesting-minus-one of A with the nesting-1 of B
 - shorthand those other longwinded GLSL names like "inverse"=>"inv", "determinant"=>"det", "transpose"=>"tr" "normalize"=>"unit"

 - more flexible exterior product (cross, wedge, determinant).
 Generalize to something with Levi-Civita permutation tensor.
-- asym is 2-rank totally-antisymmetric ..
+- `_asym` is 2-rank totally-antisymmetric ..
 I should do a N-rank totally-antisymmetric and N-rank totally-symmetric
 	- then use it for an implementation of LeviCivita as constexpr
 	- then use that for cross, determinant, inverse, wedge